 Before there was even a settlement in the area where Baxter Springs, Kansas would be established, the natural mineral springs were a popular stop with the Osage Indians as they traveled toward their summer hunting grounds.
 Believing that the mineral springs had miraculous healing properties, Chief Black Dog and members of his tribe routed their trek through here to take part in the flowing springs.
-Though long gone today, these springs once surged just south of what is now East Seventh Street in Baxter Springs.
+Though long gone today, these springs once surged just south of East Seventh Street in Baxter Springs.

-In the spring of 1849 the Reverend John Baxter, his wife, and eight children moved from Missouri to 160 acres of land near Spring River.
-Flowing from the side of a hill near the Military Road that ran between Fort Scott and Fort Gibson, was the natural spring that the Osage Indians had long visited.
-Near the spring he set up “Baxter’s Place,” an inn and general store.
+In the spring of 1849, the Reverend John Baxter, his wife, and eight children moved from Missouri to 160 acres of land near Spring River.
+Flowing from the side of a hill near the Military Road that ran between Fort Scott and Fort Gibson was the natural spring that the Osage Indians had long visited.
+Near the spring, he set up “Baxter’s Place,” an inn and general store.
 However, Baxter would not live to see the city that would eventually take his name.
 The Reverend Baxter, who was well known in the area as a gun-toting preacher, was gunned down in a property dispute in 1859.

 Fort Blair, also referred to as Fort Baxter, was established in the spring of 1862 to protect Kansas residents against the frequent attacks from Confederate regular and guerilla forces during the Civil War.
 Located north of the springs, it was here that the battle referred to as the Baxter Springs Massacre occurred.
 Confederate guerillas, under the command of William Quantrill, struck the fort around noon on October 6, 1863, then moved on to massacre a contingent of troops being led toward Fort Smith by General James G. Blunt.
 Nearly 100 Union soldiers were killed in the guerilla attack and are buried in the Baxter Springs Cemetery, just west of the city.

 After the long cattle drives from Texas, cowboys found the town a welcoming sight after several months on the dusty trail, making the most of the numerous Baxter Springs saloons.
-Offering up flowing liquor, card games and available women, every third business in town was a gambling house or a saloon.
-Public hangings, gunfights and saloon brawls soon became common occurrences.
+Offering up flowing liquor, card games, and available women, every third business in town was a gambling house or a saloon.
+Public hangings, gunfights, and saloon brawls soon became common occurrences.

 For several years Baxter Springs made little progress.
 By 1876, the community’s population had fallen to only about 800 residents.
-During this period of hard times, it was discovered that the mineral springs had wonderful health-giving properties and Baxter Springs became a famous health spa.
-A park was laid out on Military Avenue near the bathhouses and people came from across the country to drink the healing waters.
+During this period of hard times, it was discovered that the mineral springs had wonderful health-giving properties, and Baxter Springs became a famous health spa.
+A park was laid out on Military Avenue near the bathhouses, and people came from across the country to drink the healing waters.

 In the late 1800s, lead and zinc were discovered across the state line in Missouri and helped Baxter Springs economically by attracting more residents.
-Soon the mining operations grew and reached into the southeast corner of Kansas and the town once again became a prosperous business center.
-With the influx of miners, the dependence on the mineral springs disappeared and the bathers eventually stopped coming.
+Soon the mining operations grew and reached into the southeast corner of Kansas, and the town once again became a prosperous business center.
+With the influx of miners, the dependence on the mineral springs disappeared, and the bathers eventually stopped coming.

-Then, in 1926 Route 66 came through the town providing an additional source of revenue as gas stations, cafes, and motor courts sprouted up in the town.
+Then, in 1926 Route 66 came through the town, providing an additional source of revenue as gas stations, cafes, and motor courts sprouted up in the town.